Tuebel/SciGL.jl/README.md

 # SciGL.jl
 Port of [scigl_render](https://gitlab.com/rwth-irt-public/flirt/scigl_render) to julia primarily targeted for Bayesian inference.

-## Design decisions
+# Design decisions
 I try to incorporate existing Julia packages wherever possible.
-The next section contains a list and use cases of the packages
+The next section contains a list and use cases of the packages.

+## Camera and image conventions
+The `OpenCV` camera uses the OpenCV conventions which means:
+* X: right
+* Y: down (OpenGL up)
+* Z: forward (OpenGL backward)

+Moreover, the resulting images have the origin in the top-left compared to the bottom-left in OpenGL.
+Consequently, rendering appear upside down in OpenGL context windows but upright in memory, e.g. when copying from textures to CPU/CUDA arrays.

 ## Shader naming conventions
 **Uniforms**: